michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/adult-pre-trip-meeting.md

 If you have more adults than your 1:5 ratio—awesome!<br>They can join as participants or even apply to serve on camp staff.

 Interested?
-Visit [GroupMissionTrips.com → About Us → Join Our Team](https://groupmissiontrips.com) for details.
+Visit [GroupMissionTrips.com → About Us → Join Our Team](https://groupmissiontrips.com/about-us/join-our-team){: target="_blank" rel="noopener"} for details.

 ---